congdepeng/depeng-documents/java/java http client comparison.md

 # Java HTTP client comparison

 The Hyper-Text Transfer Protocol (HTTP) have been the most popular protocol in the Internet today.
-Web services, web applications all increasing the number of applications that require HTTP support.
+Web services and web applications all require HTTP support.

-At the same time, Java have also been the most popular program language for web applications, although the ~~java.net~~ package provides basic functionality for accessing resources via HTTP, but it doesn't provide the full flexibility or functionality needed by most applications.
+At the same time, Java have also been the most popular program language for web applications/services, although the *java.net* package provides basic functionality for accessing resources via HTTP, but it doesn't provide the full flexibility or functionality needed by most applications.
 Thus a efficient and feature-rich Java library focused on HTTP and associated protocols for creating and maintaining HTTP resources is very importand and significant.

 **Different Java HTTP client libraries**